 Our experienced guides offer the choice of up to three different walks each day – you can choose an Easier Walk one day and switch to a Harder Walk the next.

-Group A: Nevis Gorge, Lairigmor and Kinlochleven
+Sunday: Nevis Gorge, Lairigmor and Kinlochleven

 Easier Walk: We follow the River Nevis upstream through meadows to reach the wooded gorge where the ‘Eas an Tull’, the Torrent, churns dramatically between giant boulders.
 Emerging into the wide vistas of the Steall Meadow with views of the magnificent An Steall waterfall, we visit the wire bridge at Steall before returning to Achriabhach.
 7 miles (11.5km) with 1,450 feet (440m) of ascent.